HASEL-UZH/sopra-fs24-template-client/README.md

 ### Setup
 1. **One** member of the team should create an account on [dockerhub](https://hub.docker.com/), _incorporating the group number into the account name_, for example, `SoPraGroupXX`.\
-2. This account then creates a repository on dockerhub with the _same name as the group's Github repository name_.\
+2. This account then creates a repository on dockerhub that is _clearly identifiable as client or server_.\
 3. Finally, the person's account details need to be added as [secrets](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-a-repository) to the group's repository:
     - dockerhub_username (the username of the dockerhub account from step 1, for example, `SoPra_group_XX`)
     - dockerhub_password (a generated PAT([personal access token](https://docs.docker.com/docker-hub/access-tokens/)) of the account with read and write access)